 All university employees except those described below serve as responsible employees who are required to share all reports of sexual misconduct with administrative officials for university review.

 While the services below are available to any student who has experienced crime, sexual misconduct in particular may be disclosed confidentially in the following areas:

-- Georgia State University Counseling and Testing Center
+- Georgia State University Counseling Center

 75 Piedmont Ave.
 NE, Suite 200A

 75 Piedmont Ave.
 NE, Suite 239

 If a student is comfortable doing so, victimization committed by members of the university community may be immediately reported through one of the avenues described below:

 Office of Opportunity Development/Diversity Education Planning

 The university will protect confidentiality by not disclosing the complainant’s information to anyone outside the university, except as required by law.
 Within the university, a complainant’s request for confidentiality must be balanced by the university with its responsibility to provide a safe and non-discriminatory environment for the university community.
 Where the university cannot take disciplinary action against a student because of a complainant’s insistence upon confidentiality, the university’s response will be limited, but it will pursue other steps where available to limit the effects of the alleged sexual misconduct and attempt to prevent its recurrence.